Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

 4. The SA is responsible to provide training on any procedural changes that may be required as a result of the investigation of an incident.
 5. If criminal action is suspected, the TL or management shall contact the appropriate law enforcement and investigative authorities immediately, which may include but is not limited to the police.

-1.
 # Compliance

 1. The Information Security Management System Manual applies to all users of the Organisation&#39;s information including: employees and vendors (and suppliers).
 Failure to comply with Information Security Policies and Standards may result in disciplinary or the appropriate action up to and including dismissal in accordance with applicable organizational procedures; or, in the case of vendors and suppliers, termination of the affiliation.
 Furthermore, penalties associated with local government regulations.
 2. Possible disciplinary/corrective action may be instituted for, but is not limited to, the following:

     1. Unauthorized disclosure of Confidential Information as specified in Confidentiality Statement.
     2. Unauthorized disclosure of a sign-on code (user id) or password.
     3. Attempting to obtain a sign-on code or password that belongs to another person.
     4. Using or attempting to use another person&#39;s sign-on code or password.
     5. Unauthorized use of an authorized password to view or extract confidential data.
     6. Installing or using unlicensed software on the Organisation&#39;s computers.
     7. The intentional unauthorized destruction of the Organisation&#39;s information.
     8. Attempting to get access to sign-on codes for purposes other than official business, including completing fraudulent documentation to gain access.

-1.
 # Password Control Standards

 1. The Organisation&#39;s Information Security Management System Manual requires the use of **strictly** controlled passwords for accessing Confidential Information (CI) and Internal Information (II).
 2. Listed below are the minimum standards that must be implemented in order to ensure the effectiveness of password controls.
 3. Standards for accessing CI, II:

     1. Users are responsible for complying with the following password standards:

         1. Passwords must never be shared with another person (Note: The user&#39;s password may be reset, if required).
         2. Passwords must, where possible, have a minimum length of eight (8) characters.
         3. Passwords must not be programmed into a PC or recorded anywhere that someone may find and use them.
         4. When creating a password, it is important not to use words that can be found in dictionaries or words that are easily guessed due to their association with the user (i.e. children&#39;s names, pets&#39; names, birthdays, etc.).
 A combination of alpha and numeric characters are more difficult to guess.

-1. Where possible, system software must enforce the following password standards:
+    2. Where possible, system software must enforce the following password standards:

         1. Passwords routed over a network must be encrypted.
         2. Passwords must be entered in a non-display field.

-1.
 # Encryption

-  1.
 ## Definition

 1. Encryption is the translation of data into a secret code.
 Encryption is the most effective way to achieve data security.
 2. To read an encrypted file, a secret key or password is required to decrypt it.
-Unencrypted data is called plain text_;_ encrypted data is referred to as cipher text **.**
+Unencrypted data is called plain text; encrypted data is referred to as cipher text.

-  1.
 ## Encryption Key

 1. An encryption key specifies the particular transformation of plain text into cipher text, or vice versa during decryption.
 2. If justified by risk analysis, sensitive data and files shall be encrypted before being transmitted through networks.
 When encrypted data are transferred between organizations, the organizations shall devise a mutually agreeable procedure for secure key management.
 In the case of conflict, the Organisation shall establish the criteria in conjunction with the TL or appropriate personnel.
 The Organisation employs several methods of secure data transmission.

-  1.
 ## Installation of authentication and encryption certificates on the e-mail system

 1. Any user desiring to transfer secure e-mail with a specific identified external user may request to exchange public keys with the external user, shall contact the TL.
 2. Once verified, the certificate is installed on each recipient workstation, and the two may safely exchange secure e-mail.

-  1.
 ## Use of WinZip encrypted and zipped e-mail

 1. This software allows employees to exchange e-mail with remote users who have the appropriate encryption software on their system.
 2. The two users exchange private keys that will be used to both encrypt and decrypt each transmission.
 3. Any employee who desires to utilize this technology may request this software from the SA.

-  1.
 ## File Transfer Protocol (FTP)

 1. Files may be transferred to secure FTP sites through the use of appropriate security precautions.
 Requests for any FTP transfers should be directed to the SA.

-  1.
 ## Secure Socket Layer (SSL) Web Interface

 1. Some web-host systems may require access to a secure SSL webpage.
 Any such access requested shall be made to the SA.
 Prior approval from the department manager and the SA is required before the SSL access will be granted to the employee.

-1.
 # Change Management

 1. The Organisation tracks changes to networks, systems, and workstations – including software releases and software vulnerability patching in information systems that contain electronic information.
 2. Change tracking allows the Information Communications Technology (&quot;ICT&quot;) department to troubleshoot issues that arise due to an update, new implementation, reconfiguration, or other change to the system.
 3. Procedure

     1. The ICT staff or other designated employee who is updating, implementing, reconfiguring, or otherwise changing the system shall carefully log all changes made to the system.

         1. When changes are tracked within a system (for example Windows updates in the Add or Remove Programs component or updates performed and logged by the vendor), they do not need to be logged on the change management tracking log.
         2. However, the employee implementing the change will ensure that the change tracking is available for review if necessary.
         3. Affected employees will be informed at least one week before the change is implemented.
 Reminders will be sent to ensure the affected employees are aware.
 The TL or SA will verbally inform the affected employees on the day the changes will be implemented.
         4. The SA will do a broadcast to inform all the affected employees in the situation of an emergency change management.

-1. The employee implementing the change will ensure that all necessary data backups are performed prior to the change.
+    2. The employee implementing the change will ensure that all necessary data backups are performed prior to the change.

-1. The employee implementing the change shall also be familiar with the rollback process in the event that the change causes an adverse effect within the system and needs to be removed.
+    3. The employee implementing the change shall also be familiar with the rollback process in the event that the change causes an adverse effect within the system and needs to be removed.

-1.
 # Data Privacy

 1. The Organisation shall implement and maintain appropriate electronic mechanisms to ensure information shall not be altered or destroyed in an unauthorized manner.